apache/maven-site/content/markdown/repositories/artifacts.md

 ### Coordinates of Dependencies

-In the case of "dependencies", this is how artifact coordinates are calculated from a `dependency` element:
+Artifact coordinates for dependencies are calculated from a `dependency` element:

 | Artifact Coordinate |                 POM element                  |             Coordinate Value              |
 |---------------------|----------------------------------------------|-------------------------------------------|